-EdgeBooster: Edge-Assisted Real-time Image Segmentation for the Mobile Web in WoT
+EdgeBooster: Edge-Assisted Real-Time Image Segmentation for the Mobile Web in WoT

-Yakun Huang, Xiuquan Qiao, Pei Ren, Schahram Dustdar, Fellow, IEEE, and Junliang Chen
+Yakun Huang®, Xiuquan Qiao®, Pei Ren®, Schahram Dustdar®, Fellow, IEEE, and Junliang Chen, Senior Member, IEEE

-Abstract-Combining image segmentation with web technology lays a good foundation for lightweight, cross-platform and pervasive Web AI applications, and further improves the capability of Web of Things (WoT) applications.
-However, no matter whether we use a WebRTC media server for advanced processing that views camera inputs as a video stream, or transfer continuous camera frames to the remote cloud for processing, we are unable to obtain a satisfactory real-time experience due to high resource consumption and unacceptable latency.
-In this paper, we present EdgeBooster, a computational-efficient architecture that leverages a common edge server to minimize the communication costs, accelerates the camera frame segmentation, and guarantees an acceptable segmentation accuracy with the prior knowledge.
-EdgeBooster provides real-time segmentation by developing parallel technology that enables segmentation on slices of a camera frame and using pre-segmentation based on superpixels to accelerate the graph-based segmentation.
-It also introduces recent DNN-based segmentation results as the prior knowledge to improve the performance of the graphbased segmentation, especially in non-ideal scenes such as dark light and weak contrast.
-Finally, it creates a pure front-end segmentation that can provide continuous and stable services for mobile users in unstable networks such as a weak network or with an unstable edge server.
-The experimental results show that EdgeBooster is able to achieve a considerable accuracy for the mobile web, running at no less than 30 FPS in real scenes.
+Abstract-Combining image segmentation with Web technology lays a good foundation for lightweight, cross-platform, and pervasive Web artificial intelligence applications, and further improves the capability of Web-of-Things (WoT) applications.
+However, no matter whether we use a Web real-time communication media server for advanced processing that views camera inputs as a video stream, or transfer continuous camera frames to the remote cloud for processing, we are unable to obtain a satisfactory real-time experience due to high resource consumption and unacceptable latency.
+In this article, we present EdgeBooster, a computational-efficient architecture that leverages a common edge server to minimize the communication costs, accelerates the camera frame segmentation, and guarantees an acceptable segmentation accuracy with the prior knowledge.
+EdgeBooster provides real-time segmentation by developing parallel technology that enables segmentation on slices of a camera frame and using presegmentation based on superpixels to accelerate the graph-based segmentation.
+It also introduces recent DNNbased segmentation results as the prior knowledge to improve the performance of the graph-based segmentation, especially in nonideal scenes, such as dark light and weak contrast.
+Finally, it creates a pure frontend segmentation that can provide continuous and stable services for mobile users in unstable networks, such as a weak network or with an unstable edge server.
+The experimental results show that EdgeBooster is able to achieve a considerable accuracy for the mobile Web, running at no less than 30 frames per second in real scenes.

-Index Terms-Mobile web, edge computing, image segmentation, WoT applications
+Index Terms-Edge computing, image segmentation, mobile Web, Web-of-Things (WoT) applications.